PKU-OS/RusPintos-Doc/src/1-HELLOWORLD/first_instruction.md

 }
 ```

 QEMU's physical address starts at `0x80000000`, and at that address, there's a small code snippet that comes with it - Supervisor Binary Interface (SBI).
-It is responsible for setting up the machine and providing basic services.
+It is responsible for setting up the machine and providing basic services, and we will back it up [later](sbi_support.md).
 In the linker script, the load address `0x80200000` works because we know the size of SBI will not exceed it.

 Now we can compile our instruction with the linker script